ul-fmf/mathematics-in-ljubljana/venue.md

 ### Address

-University of Ljubljana
+University of Ljubljana,
-Faculty of Mathematics and Physics
+Faculty of Mathematics and Physics,
-Jadranska ulica 19
+Jadranska ulica 19,
 1000 Ljubljana, Slovenia